confianceai/Challenge-Welding-Starter-Kit/AI_component_template/README.md

 # Additional informations :

-You are free to add as many file you want in the ```challenge_solution folder ``` to make your predict and load_model method working.
+You are free to add as many file you want in the ```challenge_solution``` folder to make your predict and load_model method working.
 But in this case make sure to those added files in ```MANIFEST.in``` file to ensure that those files will be integrated in the package python of your AI component.

-To access to these added files from your code in AIcomponent.py use the ROOT_PATH variable to ensure to point on the challenge_solution_directory in the evaluation environnement
+To access to these added files from your code in AIcomponent.py use the ROOT_PATH variable to ensure to point on the challenge_solution installed directory in the evaluation environnement